 Now through Dec.
 7 at Fresno City College's Art Space Gallery is “You Are Here,” featuring portraits created by Rebecca Campbell, assistant professor of art.
-The exhibit, which was earlier shown at Cal Luthran University and the LA Louver in Venice, is dedicated to bringing attention to the lack of female artists.
+The exhibit, which was earlier shown at Cal Lutheran University and the LA Louver in Venice, is dedicated to bringing attention to the lack of female artists.

-Published in October by Routlege Press was “Expressive Conducting: Movement and Performance Theory for Conductors” coauthored by Dustin Barr, assistant profesor of music.
+Published in October by Routlege Press was “Expressive Conducting: Movement and Performance Theory for Conductors” coauthored by Dustin Barr, assistant professor of music.
 The publication offers a new approach by teaching conductors to use their whole body as an interconnected system.